icanteven-code/api-excercise-project/README.md

 **Acceptance Criteria**
 - Create a new endpoint `GET /tags`
-  - Return an array of tags/strings
+  - Return an array of tags (strings)
   - The returned values should be unique (no duplication of tags)